 Pinot Noir grapes were hand harvested into half-ton bins and crushed into a temperature-controlled tank.
 Following a two-day cold soak at 58 degrees, which promoted enhanced extraction of color, aroma and flavor, the lot was inoculated with Assmanshausen yeast to initiate the cool primary fermentation.
 The fermenting juice was pumped over three to four times daily during the peak of fermentation, then once daily until dry, about three weeks.
 After pressing, the wine was transferred to a combination of one-third new French oak barrels, one-third one-year-old barrels and one-third two-year-old barrels where it underwent malo-lactic fermentation and aged for 16 months.

-This Pinot Noir displays classic Santa Maria Valley aromatics featuring hints of black cherry, cranberry and raspberry chutney with accents of cedar, white pepper and subtle French oak.
-The flavors are rich and lush with notes of Ranier cherry, mixed berries and a hint of sage.
-The wine balances a velvety texture with bright acidity, culminating in a lush, lingering finish.
+This Pinot Noir displays elegant, complex aromatics featuring hints of black cherry and currant with accents of cedar, ripe persimmon and a subtle smokiness.
+The flavors are rich and lush with notes of dried cherries, plum, tobacco and spice.
+The wine balances a velvety texture with bright acidity, culminating in a silky, lingering finish.

 270 cases produced Alcohol 14%